textileio/go-threads/db/README.md

 `DB` and `Threads`.

-Every time a new local `format.Node` is generated in the `DB` due to a write transaction commit, the `DBThreadAdapter` will notify `Threadservice` that a new `Record` should be added to the local peer log.
+Every time a new local `format.Node` is generated in the `DB` due to a write transaction commit, the `DBThreadAdapter` will notify `net.Net` that a new `Record` should be added to the local peer log.

-Similarly, when `Threadservice` detects new `Record`s in other peer logs, it will dispatch them to `SingleThreadAdapter`.
+Similarly, when `net.Net` detects new `Record`s in other peer logs, it will dispatch them to `SingleThreadAdapter`.
 Then, it will transform it into a DB `Event`s that will be dispatched to `Dispatcher` and ultimately will be reduced to impact `DB` state.